klinker24/talon-for-twitter-android/readme.md

 ### Building Talon

+> You should build the app against the current `master` branch.
+The tags are all old releases and are not maintained.
+I will not be able to support building older versions of the app.

 Before Talon will work, you will need to generate some API keys, for Twitter.
 I will not be distributing my keys.

 To get your Twitter API key, go through these steps: